[View the 2018 Dirty Dozen List here.]

 Hyatt Hotels & Resorts revised their brand standard to stop profiting from all in-room pornography film offerings and has demanded that all of their properties comply.
-However, we learned that some Hyatt Hotels are still providing pornography through on-demand offerings.
-This is why Hyatt Hotels and Resorts in on NCOSE’s 2017 Dirty Dozen Watch List.
+The compliance progress is on-going across Hyatt properties.

 InterContinental Hotel Group performed an audit of their more than 4,800 properties around the world and insisted that all hotels immediately cease selling porn films or face the risk of losing good standing as an IGH brand.
 IHG made this move without having to be publicly named to the Dirty Dozen List.

 Marsh Supermarkets, a chain of produce markets and convenience stores in Indiana and Ohio, removed Cosmopolitan magazine from its checkout lanes.
 As a result, Marsh customers can enjoy a sexploitation free checkout experience.